 How Long Does It Take for Syphilis to Show Up?

-Syphilis Incubation Period: developing a chancre is the primary stage of this infection.
+Syphilis Incubation Period: developing a chance is the primary stage of this infection.
 While the average incubation time of syphilis is 21 days, symptoms can appear anytime between 10 and 90 days.

 Syphilis Window Period: 3-6 weeks in general; but, most resources recommend getting tested 90 days after exposure.